smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/1001-python-uv.md

 ## Critical Rules
 - ALWAYS use pyproject.toml as the primary dependency definition file
+- ALWAYS IMMEDIATELY update pyproject.toml when discovering any missing dependency
+- NEVER import or use a package that isn't declared in pyproject.toml
+- When discovering a missing dependency during development, add it to pyproject.toml FIRST, then install
+- Use `uv pip install --update-pyproject` when adding new dependencies to automatically update pyproject.toml
 - ALWAYS use `uv venv` for virtual environment creation instead of `python -m venv`
 - ALWAYS use `uv pip` instead of `pip` for package management
 - ALWAYS use `uv run` instead of direct `python` invocation
 - Document UV installation requirements in project README
 - Include UV in CI/CD pipelines for testing and deployment
 - Prefer `uv.lock` for deterministic dependency resolution
 - Avoid using requirements.txt except for compatibility or when generating from pyproject.toml
+- After implementing code that requires new dependencies, VERIFY that all dependencies are properly documented in pyproject.toml